flir-cx/flir-yocto-documentation/README.md

 (replace *ec201* with other board if ec201 is not the board you are building for)

 Now it is possible to build code for the "ec201" using *bitbake* commands.
 Implicitely needed artifacts will be built when needed.<br>
-Main build target would be *flir-image-sherlock*. (i.e. *bitbake flir-image-sherlock*) for yocto2.5/ec201.
+Main build target would be *flir-image*. (i.e. *bitbake flir-image*) for yocto2.5/ec201 (previously *flir-image-sherlock*).
 This recipe will build almost all components, including the linux kernel and a standard populated rootfs.

 (When using yocto3.3 branch, the main build target will be *flir-image*)

 Note that the disk space requirements for a build is quite large.<br>
 **70 GB** additional space is a **minimum** (!).<br>
-Other targets than *flir-image-sherlock* might be built.
+Other targets than *flir-image* might be built.
 Study the yocto source tree.
 If returning to the project later on, or in another session, you may instead run command:
 ~~~console
 source setup-environment build_ec201